premedgenie/documents/Privacy_Policy.md

 # Privacy Policy

-This policy applies to all information collected or submitted on the PreMed Genie's app for iPhone and any other devices and platforms.
+This policy applies to all information collected or submitted on the PreMed Genie app for iPhone and any other devices and platforms.

 # Technical basics